MazenAshraff/Landing-page/README.md

 fixed div which carries the number of the section currently in view.

 I also added a functionality to hide this div if the user found it disturbing.

+# Installation

+clone the repository and open the index.html file